ramoncrisante/laravel-vue-dashboard/README.md

 `laravel-vue-dashboard` is a Single Page Application (SPA) dashboard built with [Laravel 8](https://laravel.com), [Vue.js](https://vuejs.org/) and [Bootstrap 4](https://getbootstrap.com) ([SB Admin Template](https://github.com/StartBootstrap/startbootstrap-sb-admin-2)).
-Thanks to the combination of the power of Laravel and the speed of Vue.js it is an excellent full-stack starter-kit for enterprise applications.
+Thanks to the combination of the power of Laravel and the speed of Vue.js it is an excellent full-stack starter kit for enterprise applications.

-It is a starter kit, not a laravel package.
+It's a kit to start from scratch, not a Laravel package.
 It can help you to cut down your time by having an SPA dashboard with authentication system ready to use, taking advantage of [Laravel Passport](https://laravel.com/docs/8.x/passport) that uses the oauth2 authentication protocol.

 The project provides sample pages, uses the routing system of Vue.js and Vuex for maintaining the application state.<br>
-The code is structured in such a way as to make it easy to modify and add new pages, components and APIs.
+The code is structured in such a way to make it easy to modify and add new pages, components and APIs.

 <!-- FEATURES -->